seizoux/Ami/README.md

 If you are totally sure your code works and you have tested it for a while, yes.

+**4 - Can i took code sources from here and put them into my application?**

+No, codes from this source needs to stay there, unless your application is private and you want just to test.

 # Requirements
 - PostgreSQL 13
 - Python 3.9+